| Vol. 16 No. 10

 Admissions committees often misinterpret the applicant's level

+of interest.
 Yet, many accomplished students are unable to visit campus

 because of commitments to studies and activities, or for cost